 NETWORKING

 You didn’t learn it at school or the office.
 Would you believe your mother?
 Networking is more than shaking hands and giving out business cards.
 Forget about the endless networking skills you may have learned at the office.
-We have to put the few lessons mother taught us into practice.
-As a kid, we were always in a hurry to find something better.
+We have to put the few lessons our mothers taught us into practice.
+As kids, we were always in a hurry to find something better.
 Our mothers taught us patience.

-If you are in a hurry, you miss the value that can be built, taking time with building relations in networking.
-Establishing a relationship by taking time gives you a solid framework in networking building.
+If you are in a hurry, you miss the value of taking the time to build relationships in networking.
+Establishing a relationship by taking the time gives you a solid networking-building framework.

 Your mother worked hard as an example.
 This is one of the better examples of networking she gave you.
 That’s why it is called networking, not sit work.
-For networking to be successful, you have to work hard and put out the effort.
+For networking to succeed, you must work hard and put in the effort.

 Remember her telling you to share your things with others?
-Our best resources are time, money, and information we are willing to give to the relationship.
-They appreciate us when we are willing to give to the relationship.
+Our best resources are the time, money, and information we are willing to give to the relationship.
+They appreciate us when we are eager to give.

 READ MORE :

 She always made you clean up after yourself.
 In networking, follow-up is required.
-Whether it’s a promise to meet someone or just a thank you is one of the most important lessons of networking.
+Whether a promise to meet someone or just a thank you, it is one of the most important networking lessons.
 These life lessons we learned from the mother during childhood are solid bases for strong networking skills.

-The biggest time spends in selling, more so in mail order or on the Internet, is developing a relationship with your customer and building trust.
-If you did a good job in the first two, closing a sale will take the smallest of your time spent with your customer.
+The biggest time spent selling, more so in mail-order or on the Internet, is developing a relationship with your customer and building trust.
+If you did a good job in the first two, closing a sale will take the smallest amount of your time with your customer.

 Starting in 2011, banks or other companies that process credit cards must report the payments a merchant receives on card transactions to the IRS.
 The law will not apply to merchants doing less than 200 transactions totaling less than $20,000.